 \[ \begin{align} L = -\frac{T_Au_\star^3}{kg\frac{Q_H}{\rho c_v}} = -\frac{T_Au_\star^3}{kg\frac{T_G - T_A'}{r_H}} = -\frac{T_Au_\star^3}{kg\left(T_G - T_A'\right)}r_H. \end{align} \]

-The friction speed $u_\star$ and the flow resistance of the sensible heat $r_H$ depend in turn on $L$:
+The friction velocity $u_\star$ and the flux resistance of the sensible heat $r_H$ in turn depend on $L$:

 \[ \begin{align} L = -\frac{T_Au_\star^3\left(L\right)}{kg\left(T_G - T_A'\right)}r_H\left(L\right).\tag{37.3}\label{eq:mo_length_model_ansatz} \end{align} \]